blocknetdx/documentation/docs/service-nodes/setup.md

 	 1. When the block height in the *snode* container matches that of the [Blocknet blockchain explorer](https://chainz.cryptoid.info/block/), your Service Node wallet is fully synced and you can now activate your Service Node as follows:
 		 1. On your *Collateral Wallet*, issue the command, `servicenoderegister`.
-If your *Collateral Wallet was set up according to the [VPS Staking guide](/wallet/staking/#staking-from-cli-on-a-vps-running-ubuntu-linux), and the alias for `stcli` was also created according to that guide, you can issue the `servicenoderegister` command as follows:
+If your *Collateral Wallet was set up according to the [VPS Staking guide](/wallet/staking/#staking-from-cli-on-a-vps-running-ubuntu-linux), and the alias for `blocknet-cli` was also created according to that guide, you can issue the `servicenoderegister` command as follows:
 		```
-		stcli servicenoderegister
+		blocknet-cli servicenoderegister
 		```
 		Otherwise, if your *Collateral Wallet* is a GUI/Qt wallet running on a different computer, simply enter